whacked/cow/learning the soroban as an adult.md

 From the data, it appears that
 1. I have not reached peak performance
 2. the time cost jumped a lot from 1 operand to 2 operands, but not from 2 to 5 operands
-3. this _hints_ at a more fundamental modality change of the 2nd operation onward as being fully "in the mind"
+3. this _hints_ at a more fundamental modality change of the 2nd operand onward as being fully "in the mind"

 Regardless, I realized that being able to see an abacus _at all_ makes the task significantly easier, so finally, we shift to something that hides the abacus until the answer phase.